databus23/helm-diff/README.md

 * Shows a diff explaining what a helm upgrade would change:
     This fetches the currently deployed version of a release and compares it to a local chart plus values.
-This can be used visualize what changes a helm upgrade will perform.
+This can be used to visualize what changes a helm upgrade will perform.

-* Shows a diff explaining what had changed between two revisions:
+* Shows a diff explaining what had changed between the two revisions:
     This fetches previously deployed versions of a release and compares them.
-This can be used visualize what changes were made during revision change.
+This can be used to visualize what changes were made during revision change.

 * Shows a diff explaining what a helm rollback would change:
-    This fetches the currently deployed version of a release and compares it to the previously deployed version of the release, that you want to rollback.
-This can be used visualize what changes a helm rollback will perform.
+    This fetches the currently deployed version of a release and compares it to the previously deployed version of the release that you want to rollback.
+This can be used to visualize what changes a helm rollback will perform.

 Usage: